 Over the course of the residency, participants take part in a series of in-person advisory sessions and craft-focused lectures designed to advance their projects.
 Filmmaker and educator Alex Smith returns as Artistic Director, with editor Sabine Hoffman continuing as Artistic Consultant at Large.
 The program remains under the leadership of Woodstock Film Festival Co-Founder and Executive Director Meira Blaustein, who also founded the residency.

-Following the residency, this year’s participants will be welcomed as guests of the 2026 Woodstock Film Festival in the Fall.
+Following the residency, this year’s residents will be guests at the 2026 Woodstock Film Festival in the Fall.

 Learn more about this year’s residents and mentors below.